 How Many Worms Do You Need: Worms process up to half their body weight in waste per day.
 The number of worms you need to produce castings will depend on the amount of food scraps you and your family produce and size of your bin.

-Your worms are essential to the composting process.
-Keeping them healthy will ensure they stay productive throughout the winter.
+Your worms are essential to the composting process, and keeping them healthy will ensure they stay productive throughout the winter.
+The most commonly used worms for this are red wigglers (Eisenia fetida), which thrive in bin environments and excel at breaking down organic matter.

 Maintain Moisture: Worms prefer a damp environment, but it should not be too wet.
 Bedding material—such as shredded newspaper, cardboard, or coconut coir—should feel like a damp sponge.
-However, if you squeeze it and water comes out, it’s too wet.
 If it becomes too dry, you can lightly mist it with water.

 When to Harvest Your Compost